TheFormulaCruisers/liblogger/README.md

 # liblogger

-This library provides a mechanism for easy data logging.
+This library provides a mechanism for logging data.
 The structure of the log is defined before hand.
 It accepts 16-bit values that are stored in a predefined, fixed location.
 The accepted entries are defined in the header file.
 Changing, removing or adding entries in the log requires editing it.
 The interface is designed to be used with [libspi](https://github.com/TheFormulaCruisers/libspi).

 Once initialized it may be called from anywhere in the program, logging data to a single globally available buffer.
 Initializing two individual logs is not supported.

 ## Operation

 Liblogger reserves two equally sized global buffers used to store log data.
 Their size is a multiple of two bytes, since it stores two-byte values, and is automatically calculated during compilation.
 To only one of the two buffers is written at a time, allowing the other to be read without getting corrupted by a write operation.
 The two buffers may be swapped (rotated), in order to readout newly acquired data.
+A pointer to the static log is returned after initializing or rotating the log.

 ## Usage